-21. Beginning in or around 2002 and continuing to in or around 2009, Alstom PROM, Alstom, Alstom Power US, Alstom Indonesia, and other Alstom entities attempted to secure various power projects in Indonesia through Indonesia's state-owned and state-controlled electricity company, Perusahaan Listrik Negara ("PLN").
-PLN was an "agency" and "instrumentality" of a foreign government, as those terms are used in the FCPA, Title 15, United States Code, Sections 78dd-2(h)(2) and dd-3(f)(2).
+20. Beginning in or around 2002 and continuing to in or around 2009, Alstom Power US, Alstom, Alstom PROM, Alstom Indonesia, and other Alstom entities attempted to secure various power projects in Indonesia through Indonesia's state-owned and state-controlled electricity company, Perusahaan Listrik Negara ("PLN").
+PLN was an "agency" and "instrumentality" of a foreign government, as those terms are used in the FCPA, Title 15, United States Code, Section 78dd-2(h)(2).
 One such project was the Tarahan Project, sometimes referred to simply as "Tarahan," a project to provide power-related services to the citizens of Indonesia at a value of approximately \$118 million.
-Another such project was the Muara Tawar Block 5 Project, a project to expand the existing Muara Tawar power plant and provide additional power-related services to the citizens of Indonesia at a value of approximately \$260 million.
-In addition, Alstom subsidiaries bid on but were not awarded contracts related to other expansions of the Muara Tawar power plant.
+Another such project was the Muara Tawar Block 5 Project, a project to expand the existing Muara Tawar power plant and provide additional power-related services to the citizens of Indonesia at a value of approximately soft on but were not awarded contracts related to other expansions of the Muara Tawar power plant.
 Collectively, these projects were sometimes referred to as "Muara Tawar" or "MT."